Tikka Masala For Tulsi

 CLIVE, Iowa — The fourth Democratic debate between the 2020 Democratic presidential hopefuls took place on October 15th and featured the most candidates on a debate stage in presidential primary history.
 This debate gave lesser-known candidates an opportunity to demonstrate why they deserve to stay in the race for the Democratic nomination—one of those candidates was U.S. Representative Tulsi Gabbard, Democrat of Hawaii.

-Despite Gabbard having no paid staff in the state of Iowa, her dedicated volunteers hosted a debate watch party at Namaste India Restaurant in Clive, Iowa.
+Despite Gabbard having no paid staff in the state of Iowa, her dedicated volunteers hosted a debate watch party at Namaste India Restaurant in Clive.
 Approximately 25 people were in attendance for the watch party plus a few other somewhat-confused diners.
-That included both of us who attended to find out why these Iowans support the representative from the Aloha State.
+That included both of us who attended to find out why these Iowans support the congresswoman from the Aloha State.

 Before the debate began, we sat down to chat with Jeff Silva, a volunteer for the Gabbard campaign.
 He had a plate full of Indian food and was excited for the debate to get started.
 Silva said that he was originally from Arizona but moved to Iowa specifically to assist with Gabbard’s campaign.
 When asked why he supports Gabbard, Silva discussed her personality and policy stances—he saw Gabbard as a politician that will represent the common people and will remove America from “interventionist wars.”
 Silva also expressed concern over the institutional and systemic forces that he believed are in opposition to Tulsi Gabbard, including the Democratic National Committee, the military-industrial complex, and the “corporatists.”
 He further opposed a recent article in The New York Times and a CNN panel discussion about Tulsi Gabbard, which he called “hit pieces.”